Who attends NCTA?

 - Developing critical thinking and time management

 Finally, character is instilled into the lives of students through comprehensive Bible classes.

 Where is NCTA located?

 One of the most distinctive attributes of North Central Texas Academy is its location: a 500-acre working farm and campus.
-Situated south of the Dallas-Fort Worth Metroplex near Granbury, Texas, the Academy is within easy driving distance of both cities.
+Situated south of the Dallas-Fort Worth Metroplex between Granbury and Glen Rose, Texas, the Academy is within easy driving distance of both cities.